scottish-government-design-system/designsystem.gov.scot/get-started/analytics.md

 * Create your account and name it appropriately
 * [Grant access to colleagues and any developers who will be working on the service](http://www.seerinteractive.com/blog/get-the-most-out-of-google-analytics-user-permissions/)
 * Within the Admin settings, you should turn off all data sharing other than within Google products and services
 * Set up Google Analytics Profiles.
 Profiles are technically new properties, but they are created from within the same account.
 To do this, you visit the admin page of your desired account.
-Select the “create new property” option from the property dropdown and enter the desired profile name.
+Select the 'create new property' option from the property dropdown and enter the desired profile name.
 The following profiles are recommended:
     * Raw Data > This is your unfiltered backup dataset - not to be deleted or changed
     * Live > Your main reporting profile
     * Test > This is a duplicate of the Live view and allows you to make changes for testing purposes